How Many Car Accidents Occur in the U.S. Each Year?

 - Know that other drivers will make mistakes and drive irresponsibly.
 It is important for you to be alert and ready to react in a manner that keeps everyone on the road safe.
 While you may be angry with the other drivers or pedestrians, causing an accident on purpose will result in bigger problems.

-- When being approached by an emergency vehicle, pull over to the right of the road and stop.
+- When approached by an emergency vehicle, pull over to the right of the road and stop.

 - When driving on multi-lane roads or highways, know that the left-most lanes are for passing only.
 If you do not intend to pass a vehicle, stay in the right lanes.

-- Adjust mirrors before you get on the road.
+Next, adjust mirrors before you get on the road.
 To adjust the left mirror, place your head against the left window and adjust the mirror so that you can just see the left side of the car.
 For the right side, move your head towards the center of the car and adjust the mirror the same way.
 This will help reduce your blind spots.